The Food Wife: Release

+Reception

+Critical reviews

+Since airing, the episode has received mostly positive reviews from television critics.
+Ology (website)'s Josh Harrison gave it an eight out of ten rating, writing that "You gotta love these Simpsons episodes that really get into the heart of a subculture.
+Diving head-first into the world of foodies and food blogging (after a hilarious geeky pit-stop at a video game expo), 'The Food Wife' shish-kabobs gourmet diehards while highlighting a very real problem between Homer and Marge."
+He concluded that the episode is "a definite swing for the fences, and I think it hits its mark completely."
+The scenes at the video game convention were praised by Anthony Severino of Game Revolution as well.
+He commented that the writers "nailed it.
+Everything from the massive displays, long lines, and even the look of the Los Angeles Convention Center was spot on.
+The best was how they portrayed people with 'VIP passes', you know those things that we journalists get, as douches who think they're better than the regulars."

 In his review of "The Food Wife", HitFix's Alan Sepinwall commended it for "stay[ing] true to the characters.
 Of course the kids would consider Homer to be the fun dad on those occasions when he's actually making an effort, and of course Marge would feel jealous of this.
 And if she goes too far in trying to keep this as her special thing, she also recognizes it immediately, feels guilty throughout the meal and then heads off to save the day, complete with a great homage to the climax of Ratatouille."
 Sepinwall also praised the episode for being "packed with great jokes", such as Heidecker and Wareheim's hip hop song and the scenes at the video game convention where the screen turns into a first-person shooter game.
 Similarly, Haydens Childs of The A.V.
 Club praised the episode as "funny and well-observed", giving it a B+ grade, and cited the hip hop song as the highlight of the episode.
 He also praised Bourdain, Batali, and Ramsay, and stated that he wished Bourdain would have gotten a bigger part in the episode.
 Childs further wrote that "The best thing about this episode is that it doesn’t try to stuff any outlandish plot mechanics or out-of-character character moments down the viewers’ throats.
 It sticks to the basics: the family dynamic combined with gentle mocking of a still-current fad.
-I say 'still-current' because although it is probably true that food blogging is a bit past its expiration date in some cities, I don’t think that it has been overdone everywhere."
+I say 'still-current' because although it is probably true that food blogging is a bit past its expiration date in some cities, I don't think that it has been overdone everywhere."